A year ago I watched Fight Club, so now I’m watching Fight Club again as a reminder how much I’ve grown.

 - Spend $160,000 you need $4 million

-When you hear people say that $1 million or $2 million isn’t enough they’re not wrong, but what they’re saying is they have an expensive lifestyle.
+So when you hear people say that $1 million or $2 million isn’t enough to retire they’re not wrong.
+What they’re saying is they have an expensive lifestyle.

 And having an expensive lifestyle is fine, but years ago I realized that my number would be lower if I spent less, and if I spent less I’d have more to save, and if I had more to save then I’d get to my number faster.